xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

   - For Bird1 refer to [DN42 Wiki's Bird Communities Page](https://wiki.dn42.us/howto/Bird-communities).
 For Bird2 changes are needed, and you may try out yourself
 - Anycast, or multiple servers announcing the same IP, and external requests will be directed to the nearest server
   - Usually used for DNS on global Internet, but in DN42, the Wiki (172.23.0.80) is also anycasted.
-  - I've written two articles on this, one in last year and one in this year: see [Building Anycast DNS with Docker in DN42 (Chinese Only at the moment)](/article/modify-website/dn42-docker-anycast-dns.lantian) and [Sharing Docker Container Network Namespaces and Building Anycast with Bird (Chinese Only at the moment)](/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian).
+  - I've written two articles on this, one in last year and one in this year: see [Building Anycast DNS with Docker in DN42](/en/article/modify-website/dn42-docker-anycast-dns.lantian) and [Sharing Network Namespace Among Docker Containers for Bird Anycasting](/en/article/modify-website/docker-share-network-namespace-bird-high-availability.lantian).
 - Build your own recursive or authoritative DNS server
   - You may even apply to join DN42's DNS Anycast and become a DN42 official DNS server.
 - Register a domain and create a website